 These versatile savings accounts might be the estate planning vehicle you need to learn about.

-Most of us associate 529 accounts as college savings vehicles.
+Sure, most of us associate 529 accounts as college-saving vehicles.
 They’re flexible, allowing you to transfer assets to anyone, including yourself, for the express purpose of furthering the education of your beneficiary.
 But did you know that a 529 can be a powerful estate planning tool, too?

-Under the rules that uniquely govern 529s, you can make a lump-sum contribution to a 529 plan up to five times the annual limit of $17,000.
-That means you can gift $85,000 per recipient ($170,000 for married couples), as long as you denote your five-year gift on your federal tax return and do not make any more gifts to the same recipient during that five-year period.
+Up until January 2018, each person could exclude $5.49 million of their estate from federal gift and estate tax.
+That was on top of the $14,000 in annual gifts you could make to any number of people.
+For 2018, those amounts are even higher.
+As mentioned before, the lifetime exclusion is now $11.2 million and the annual exemption amount is $15,000.
+Under the rules that uniquely govern 529s, you can make a lump-sum contribution to a 529 plan up to five times that annual limit.
+That means you can gift $75,000 per recipient ($150,000 for married couples), as long as you denote your five-year gift on your federal tax return and do not make any more gifts to the same recipient during that five-year period.
 However, you can elect to give another lump sum after those five years are up.
-In the meantime, your investments have the luxury of time to compound and potentially grow.
+In the meantime, your investments have the luxury of time to compound and grow.

-So if you’re following along, that $170,000 gift per beneficiary won’t incur gift tax as long as you and your spouse follow the rules.
-You’ll also whittle your taxable estate by that same amount, potentially reducing future estate tax liabilities.
+So if you’re following along, that $150,000 gift per beneficiary won’t incur gift tax as long as you and your spouse follow the rules.
+If you have five grandkids and the means to do so, you can sock away $750,000 for their benefit this year.
+Basically, you get an opportunity to put hundreds of thousands of dollars away for your children and grandchildren, all with preferential tax treatment.
+On top of that?
+You’ll whittle your taxable estate by that same amount, potentially reducing future estate tax liabilities.
 That’s because contributions to 529s are considered a completed gift from the donor to the beneficiary.

 Many people worry that gifting large chunks of money to a 529 means they’ll irrevocably give up control of those assets.
 However, 529s allow you quite a bit of control, especially if you title the account in your name.
 At any point, you can get your money back.
 Of course, that means it becomes part of your taxable estate again subject to your nominal federal tax rate, and you’ll have to pay an additional 10% penalty on the earnings portion of the withdrawal if you don’t use the money for your designated beneficiary’s qualified education expenses.